 As we explained above, you won’t always know the full extent of your injuries right away.
 And, unless you’re a lawyer, you may not fully understand your legal rights following an accident.
 Insurance companies will often try to leverage your naiveté to pressure you into settling your claim quickly by signing a document that reduces the amount they have to pay you.

 Ontario laws regarding compensation after an automobile accident are complicated.
-And whether you’re pursuing a DC-PD claim for property damage to your vehicle, a accident-benefits claim with your own insurer, or a tort claim with another driver’s insurer, the insurance company you’re dealing with will be represented by experienced lawyers to help them navigate those laws.
+And whether you’re pursuing a DC-PD claim for property damage to your vehicle, a accident-benefits claim with your own insurer, or a tort claim with another driver’s insurer, the insurance company you’re dealing with will be represented by lawyers to help them navigate those laws.

 You should be, too.